boymaas/clocks/README.markdown

    the path into the code.

-2. *generate functions and routes* seperate functions are defined with a prefix so the namespace doesn't get polluted. and routes are generated.
+2. *generate functions and routes* seperate functions are defined with a standard prefix so the namespace doesn't get polluted.

-## EVALUATION CONTEXT / BINDINGS

-Blocks get transformed to anonymous functions with the following thread-local bindings, all with a * postfix:

-    (binding [r* request#                     ;; request
-            s* (:session request#)          ;; session if available p* (:params request#)           ;; params
-            routes* routes#                 ;; routes inside page
-            method* (:method request#)]     ;; method of request

-            ...block code... )

-These bindings are present for helper functions.
-Such as `block-uri` which looks up the uri of the block by name.
+3. *generate routes*
+   `(PAGE "route" page-id)` macro generates all the routes needed for the seperate blocks.

+4. *per block session and parameter wrapping* special vars are introduced for the blocks and helper functions.
+Binding is done over the called block.
+Extra bindings can be provided wrapping the routes as usual using a ring handler.
+   `r* s* p* method* routes*`

 # Licence